 Develop a strategic plan

+Have a clear, flexible, welcoming and open policy on complaints.
 A complaint is a gift and you should consider yourself lucky that a customer is prepared to give up valuable time to help you improve your organisation.

-Train your staff and management in complaints handling
+Train your staff in complaints handling

 Set up a process to log and analyse all complaints and share with everyone